Britain faces tight power supply this winter - National Grid

 The government and Ofgem have expected margins to fall over the next two winters as older power stations close, but have said they should improve after the middle of the decade as new plants come online.

-Wayne Mitchell, head of industrial and commercial power at npower, part of Germany's RWE AG (RWEG.DE), said: "Over three quarters of businesses are concerned about security of supply and it's clear there is still a long way to go before the blackout fears ease off."
+Wayne Mitchell, head of industrial and commercial power at npower, part of Germany's RWE AG, said: "Over three quarters of businesses are concerned about security of supply and it's clear there is still a long way to go before the blackout fears ease off."

 There are also fears that Russian supplies of gas to Europe via Ukraine will be disrupted this winter as a result of hostilities between the two countries.